reactjs/react.dev/content/docs/hooks-reference.md

 >Note
 >
->If you use this optimization, make sure the array includes **any values from the component scope (such as props and state) that change over time and that are used by the effect**.
+>If you use this optimization, make sure the array includes **all values from the component scope (such as props and state) that change over time and that are used by the effect**.
 Otherwise, your code will reference stale values from previous renders.
-Learn more about how to [how to deal with functions](/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) and what to do when the [array values change too often](/docs/hooks-faq.html#what-can-i-do-if-my-effect-dependencies-change-too-often).
+Learn more about [how to deal with functions](/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) and what to do when the [array values change too often](/docs/hooks-faq.html#what-can-i-do-if-my-effect-dependencies-change-too-often).
 >
 >If you want to run an effect and clean it up only once (on mount and unmount), you can pass an empty array (`[]`) as a second argument.
 This tells React that your effect doesn't depend on *any* values from props or state, so it never needs to re-run.
 This isn't handled as a special case -- it follows directly from how the dependencies array always works.
 >
 >If you pass an empty array (`[]`), the props and state as inside the effect will always have their initial values.
 While passing `[]` as the second argument is closer to the familiar `componentDidMount` and `componentWillUnmount` mental model, there are usually [better](/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) [solutions](/docs/hooks-faq.html#what-can-i-do-if-my-effect-dependencies-change-too-often) to avoid re-running effects too often.
 Also, don't forget that React defers running `useEffect` until after the browser has painted, so doing extra work is less of a problem.
 >
 >
->We provide an [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) ESLint rule as a part of the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
+>We recommend using the [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) rule as part of our [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
 It warns when dependencies are specified incorrectly and suggests a fix.

 The array of dependencies is not passed as arguments to the effect function.
 Conceptually, though, that's what they represent: every value referenced inside the effect function should also appear in the dependencies array.
 In the future, a sufficiently advanced compiler could create this array automatically.